Guard members assist with Collegiate Cyber Defense Competition

-Guard members assist with the 16th Annual Pacific Rim Regional Collegiate Cyber Defense Competition at South Puget Sound Community College, March 22-24, 2024.
-(Courtesy Asset)
+Soldiers from the Washington Army National Guard supported the 16th Annual Pacific Rim Regional Collegiate Cyber Defense Competition at South Puget Sound Community College, March 22-24, 2024.

+“Events like PRCCDC are critical for bridging the gap between academic theory and real-world cyber threats.
+It also fosters collaboration between academia and military experts to enhance cybersecurity readiness for our state and nation,” said Maj.
+Sameer Puri, chief information officer, Washington Army National Guard.
+“These exercises provide an invaluable platform for hands-on experience, innovation, and professional growth, preparing participants to combat evolving cyber challenges effectively and contribute to a safer digital future.
+Additionally, this collaboration provides students with the opportunity to seek career opportunities within the Washington Army National Guard, further blending professional development with national service.”

+Participation from the Department of Information Management (DOIM) team included 12 soldiers as competition officials, opposing forces and social engineering.

 |Date Taken: